N0thing: Counter-Strike: Global Offensive

 n0thing previously competed for CompLexity Gaming, an outfit acquired by Cloud9 on July 30, 2014.
 In the summer of 2015, n0thing's team made the grand finals of three tournaments in a month.
 After the departure of three of his teammates, including ingame leader Sgares, after that successful Summer 2015 run, n0thing stepped in as IGL until replaced by Slemmy before DreamHack Open Austin 2016.

 In May 2016, n0thing had a highlight play against Luminosity Gaming in ELEAGUE Season 1's group stage final, where he snuck through a deployed smoke grenade, killed Luminosity's sniper with his pistol, and then picked up the dropped rifle to eliminate half of the enemy team.
 Although they lost the group stage finals 2–1, they advanced to the playoffs when Luminosity was subsequently disqualified.

 In October 2016, n0thing's Cloud9 team became the first North American team since 2006 to win a major tournament, after they won ESL Pro League Season 4 and US$200,000 over SK Gaming.
 Despite n0thing having played Counter-Strike professionally for his entire adult life, it was his first time winning a major international CS:GO tournament.

 In November 2016, n0thing's performance against OpTic Gaming at Dreamhack Winter 2016 led Cloud9 to 2-0 their North American counterparts and start their run in the loser's bracket.

 In December 2016, n0thing's performance in the Americas Minor against Team SoloMid helped Cloud9 make the major qualifier for the ELEAGUE Major 2017.

 Outside of competitive play, n0thing created a dance move based around the flashbang grenade animations in the game.
 In 2014, he was a notable victim of a Swatting hoax while he was live streaming, an incident that was covered in an episode of French television show L'Effet Papillon on Canal+. n0thing also makes videos instructing viewers on how to improve at playing Counter-Strike.
 As of 2016, n0thing was one of the three player representatives in the Professional Esports Association.
-The total earnings of n0thing throughout his esports career amounts to $298,788.